Massachusetts

 Boston is Massachusetts' capital and most populous city, as well as its cultural and financial center; other major cities are Worcester, Springfield, and Cambridge.
 The state also hosts the urban core of Greater Boston, the largest metropolitan area in New England, with profound influence on U.S. history, academia, and the research economy.
 Massachusetts has a reputation for social and political progressivism; it is the only U.S. state with a right to shelter law, and was the first U.S. state—and one of the earliest jurisdictions in the world—to legally recognize same-sex marriage.
 Harvard University in Cambridge is the oldest institution of higher learning in the United States, with the largest financial endowment of any university in the world.
 Both Harvard and MIT, also in Cambridge, are perennially ranked as either the most or among the most highly regarded academic institutions in the world.

 Massachusetts is the most educated U.S. state, ranking first by the percentage of population 25 and over with either a bachelor's degree or advanced degree.
 Its public school system ranks first in the country, with public school students placing among the top tier in the world in academic performance.
-Massachusetts is among the wealthiest and most developed states, with the best performing economy.
-It ranks first in both the American and United Nations Human Development indexes, first in per capita income, and first in median income, both by household and individually.
-Consequently, Massachusetts is typically recognized as the best U.S. state, as well as the most expensive state for residents to live in.
+Massachusetts is among the wealthiest and most developed states, and has been credited with the best-performing economy.

+Massachusetts ranks first in innovation among all U.S. states; first on the American Human Development and United Nations Human Development indexes; first in per capita income; and first in median income, both by household and individually.
+Massachusetts has the highest health insurance coverage rate of any U.S. state, with approximately 98% of residents insured.
+Overall, Massachusetts often ranks as the U.S. state with the highest quality of life.
+However, Massachusetts has faced increasing affordability issues in the 2020s, with the state ranking highly in income inequality and cost of living compared to other states.
+Housing in Massachusetts is among the most expensive in the country.
+These affordability pressures have helped drive one of the highest rates of domestic out-migration in the country, as residents increasingly leave Massachusetts for less expensive places to live.